DAddYE/model/README.md

 General purpose utilities for the go `struct`.

-It uses `reflect`, however they are cached when you allocate the `model`.
+It uses `reflect`, however most of it's cached when you allocate the `model`.

 ## Install